nitinajaydixit/awesomo/CONTRIBUTING.md

 # Contributing

-Your contributions are always welcome,Feel free to contribute :)
+Your contributions are always welcome! ,Feel free to contribute :)

 ## Guidelines